raspberrypilearning/charting-champions/en/step_2.md

 --- task ---

-Find the `# Create a chart` comment and add code below it to make a bar chart called `chart`, then give it a title.
+Find the `# Create a chart` comment and add code below it to make a bar chart called `chart`.
+Then give your chart a title.

 --- code ---
 ---